-My friend asked me if I was going to cook it with the ‘no peek’ method.
-I have heard about that method years ago….but I rarely have a roast like this so the last time I cooked it the traditional way…but my friend assured me that her roast turned out perfectly…so…I trust her & searched the internet for a recipe.
+I told my friend that I was going to make a Standing Rib Roast & she asked me ig I was going to use ‘no peek’ method.
+I had heard about that method years ago….but I rarely have a roast like this so the last time I cooked it I did it the traditional way…but my friend assured me that her roast turned out perfectly…so…I trust her & searched the internet for a recipe.

 The one I decided to try was

 This recipe was sooo easy, I just used Chef John’s cooking method …I did not season my roast the way he does in the recipe but I used salt, pepper, garlic powder & oil

 The basic recipe is this..you pre-heat the oven to 500f, determine how long you should roast the beef by its weight according to his instructions…then put the roast into the hot oven for the specified time, turn the oven off & let the roast stay in there for 2 hours.

 I will put the instructions for figuring out how long to roast it for in the method part of this blog. #5